It’s not just about getting over the breakup

 Part 1, Part 2

-Let me start by reassuring you that it's perfectly understandable and normal under the circumstances if…
+If you’ve broken up recently, let me start by reassuring you that it’s perfectly understandable and normal under the circumstances if…

 Let’s start by establishing what kind of relationship it was and how it ended…